 If you are looking for an inexpensive way to make your home look more upscale, substantial and well designed, then don’t overlook how important your woodwork (or lack thereof) can be.
 Maybe you have great architectural detail in your home already, and all that your wood needs is a refreshing paint job or just a good cleaning to refresh the room.
 But chances are, if you’re working on a budget, (and who isn’t!) your home could use some beefing up in the “extras” department.
 Learn different ways to DIY baseboards, molding and trim to give your home a custom look, on a DIY’ers budget!

 Maybe we are getting ahead of you.
 Perhaps you don’t have any baseboards at all?
-No worries, ‘DIY Advice’ shows us how to install baseboards, and it is easy.
+No worries, ‘DIY Advice’, above, shows us how to install baseboards, and it is easy.
 Remember, the wider (or taller, depending on your perspective) the baseboard is, the more modern and upscale it looks, so go with as much as you can afford.

 Ok, we’re kinda going backwards here.
 Now that you’ve seen how good nice baseboards can look, how do you get rid of the icky ones you have now?
 Easy!
 Go visit ‘Bless’er House’ and read the DIY newbie’s guide to removing baseboards!